 Island whisky is characterised by strong, peaty, heavily smoked flavours from famous producers including Laphroaig, Jura and Arran.
 These whisky’s take their cues from the wild seas which whip around the rugged islands of the Inner Hebrides, although by far the biggest concentration of distilleries is located on the Isle of Islay.
 Islay has an impressive eight distilleries in full production, which is incredible for an island that only has around 3000 inhabitants.

-Other islands in this whisky-producing region include Jura, Mull, Arran, Orkney and Skye, with the Highland Park produced on Skye recently voted the ‘best spirit in the world’ in a whisky contest hosted in the United States.
+Other islands in this whisky-producing region include Jura, Mull, Arran, Orkney and Skye, with The Arran Malt (18 year old) recently voted the ‘Best Scotch Islands – non Islay Single Malt’ at the World Whisky Awards 2018.
 While the heady smokiness of Island whisky isn’t to everyone’s taste, if you want to take a journey into the land of Scotch whisky then you owe it to yourself to at least try a couple of Island drams whenever you get the chance.

 Campbeltown on the southern Kintyre peninsula in Scotland was once heavily invested in single malt whisky production with 30 plants in operation, but sadly today there are only three still left running; Springbank, Glengyle and Glen Scotia.
-Even so, the single malts produced in this remote part of Scotland are as fine a quality as you’ll find anywhere else, and there are some wildly different whisky’s produced by this small region.
+Even so, the whisky produced in this remotest of the single malt regions is as fine a quality as you’ll find anywhere else and there are some wildly different flavours to experience.

 Springbank, in particular, is very popular amongst enthusiasts for the way they are able to create completely different tasting malts by varying the levels of peat used in their double and triple distilling processes.
 While you could be forgiven for thinking that the Longrow variant has been poured out of a bottle from the heavily-peated Isle of Islay, a dram of Hazelburn could leave you in no doubt that it’s come from one of the light and floral distilleries of the Highlands.
 But what’s not in doubt is that Springbank is highly regarded in whisky-drinking circles, and rightly so.